fabric/fabric/sites/docs/upgrading.rst

     * - ``-I``/``--initial-password-prompt`` for requesting an initial
         pre-execution password prompt
       - Ported
-      - It's now :option:`--prompt-for-password` and/or
+      - It's now :option:`--prompt-for-login-password`,
+        :ref:`--prompt-for-sudo-password <prompt-for-sudo-password>` or
         :option:`--prompt-for-passphrase`, depending on whether you were using the former to fill in passwords or key passphrases (or both.)
     * - ``--initial-sudo-password-prompt`` for requesting an initial pre-execution sudo password prompt
-      - Pending
+      - Ported
-      - We kinda forgot about this when implementing ``--prompt-for-password``.
+      - This is now :option:`--prompt-for-sudo-password`.
+Still a bit of a mouthful but still 4 characters shorter!
     * - ``-k``/``--no-keys`` which prevents Paramiko's automatic loading of key files such as ``~/.ssh/id_rsa``
       - Pending